matheusferreira/Calcolo-Eta-Vascolare/README.md

 $ ionic platform add android
 ```

-You must have the SDKs from each platform configurated in your development enviroment, you can find guides from the Ionic documentation:
+You must have the SDKs from each platform configurated in your development environment, you can find guides from the Ionic documentation:
 [Android Guide](http://cordova.apache.org/docs/en/3.4.0/guide/platforms/android/index.html#Android%20Platform%20Guide) and [iOS Guide](http://cordova.apache.org/docs/en/3.4.0/guide/platforms/ios/index.html#iOS%20Platform%20Guide)

 Then you can simulate using the iOS simulator: